VictorTeixeiraS/projects/projects/build-local-dev-environment-python/9-first_commit/readme.md

 # Making your First Commit

-When you're writing code and using git to track your changes, you make changes via [commits](https://github.com/git-guides/git-commit).
-Ideally you will keep your commits small.
-For example, you can make a new commit and push it up to GitHub each time you:
+When using git to manage your code, you make changes to your code via [commits](https://github.com/git-guides/git-commit).
+Good commits tend to be small.
+For example, you might create a commit and push it up to GitHub each time you:

 * Add a new feature
 * Fix a new bug